eddieajau/eddieajau.github.io/_posts/2013-02-04-the-joomla-contact-form-gmail-and-reply-to-problems.md

 ---
 layout:      post
 title:       "The Joomla Contact Form, Gmail, and Reply-To Problems"
+description: "Some of you may be sending your typical \"Contact Us\" form on your Joomla site to a Gmail or a Google Apps email address.
+If you are, and you are using Joomla 2.5 or Joomla 3 you might have noticed a problem - when you reply to the email the address that comes up is your email."
 date:        2013-02-04 21:29:00
 category:    joomla
 ---

 Some of you may be sending your typical &quot;Contact Us&quot; form on your Joomla site to a Gmail or a Google Apps email address.
 If you are, and you are using Joomla 2.5 or Joomla 3, you might have noticed a problem - when you reply to the email the address that comes up is your own email, not the email of the sender.

 This is somewhat inconvenient because you have to cut and paste the sender&#39;s email from within the message.
 As it turns out this is neither a bug in Joomla, nor a bug in Gmail.
 In order to reduce the possibility of the incoming email being flagged as spam, Joomla puts your email in the &quot;From&quot; header (because the email <em>is</em>
 actually from <em>your</em> site) and it puts the sender&#39;s email and name in the &quot;Reply To&quot; header.
 The header, in part, will look something like this:

 ```
 To: youremail@gmail.com